bhajian/redhat/llm-d-GKE/README.md

-# Deploying a VLLM Model on GKE with Inference Gateway
+# Deploying a llm-d Model on GKE with Inference Gateway

 This guide provides end-to-end instructions for provisioning a GPU-enabled GKE cluster using Terraform and deploying a large language model served by vLLM with the GKE Inference Gateway.